jayshah19949596/Lane-Detection/README.md

 ***
 - Used `cv2.weight()` for merging two images
 - Merging the original image with the image that has two laveraged lines
-- Got the below final result
+- Got the below final result:

 ![ScreenShot](https://github.com/jayshah19949596/Lane-Detection/blob/master/Images/Final.PNG)

 - The video link for my result is :